How to use the African Human Rights System in Refugee/Asylum cases or Related Violations

-- Name and address of author (and not necessarily the victim) must be provided, even if a request for anonymity is made.
+- Name and address of the author (and not necessarily the victim) must be provided, even if a request for anonymity is made.

 - The Communication must specifically address violations of rights guaranteed in the African Charter, not vague statements about the general political situation in a country.
 The alleged facts must have occurred after the ratification of the Charter by the state in question.
 The right to asylum is upheld in Article 12(3).

 - The Communication must not be 'written in disparaging or insulting language directed against the State concerned and its institutions or to the AU'.
 For example, in Ligue Camerounaise des Droits de l'Homme v.
-Cameroon (65/92) a Communication was found to be inadmissible because it contained the following statements:“regime of torturers”; “government barbarisms”; “Paul Biya must respond to crimes against humanity.”
+Cameroon (65/92) a Communication was found to be inadmissible because it contained the following statements: “regime of torturers”; “government barbarisms”; “Paul Biya must respond to crimes against humanity.”
 You must describe facts and events, not draw conclusions from them.

-- Local remedies must be exhausted 'unless it is obvious that this procedure is unduly prolonged'.
-'Local remedies are any judicial/ legal mechanisms put in place at the domestic level to ensure the effective settlement of disputes'.
-This criterion is crucial as 'most cases fail because of lack of exhaustion'.
-The author of the Communication must prove that local remedies exist (or not) and have been exhausted wherever possible.
+- Local remedies must be exhausted 'unless it is obvious that this procedure is unduly prolonged.'
+'Local remedies are any judicial/legal mechanisms put in place at the domestic level to ensure the effective settlement of disputes.'
+This criterion is crucial as 'most cases fail because of lack of exhaustion.'
+The author of the communication must prove that local remedies exist (or not) and have been exhausted wherever possible.
 Bear in mind that asylum seekers who are no longer residing in their country of origin do not necessarily need to exhaust local remedies as they cannot return to their countries.
 The document supplied above provides more information regarding this.

-- Communications must be submitted 'within a reasonable period from the time local remedies are exhausted'.
+- Communications must be submitted 'within a reasonable period from the time local remedies are exhausted.'
 It is advisable to submit as soon as possible, but recent case-law suggests that approximately 6 months is 'a reasonable time'.

 - Communications that have been finalised by some other international mechanism similar to the Commission are inadmissible.
 'The Commission will, however, consider communications that have been discussed by non-judicial international bodies, such as UN special rapporteurs'.